 OLLI-UA is an Affiliate of the University of Arizona through the office of Continuing and Professional Education.
 We are membership driven, serving Greater Tucson and Southern Arizona.

 We offer classes during the Fall, Spring, and Summer semesters.
 Most of our classes (also known as Study Groups) are created and led by our own members.
 And OLLI-UA isn't just about learning--we are a community that has social events and volunteering opportunities to enrich all of our lives.

-See why over 1,000 people each year in Southern Arizona invest their time and engage their minds with OLLI-UA!
+See why nearly 1,000 people each year in Southern Arizona invest their time and engage their minds with OLLI-UA!

 Scott Aldridge,Program Manager